On This Page

 1) Kinnaur Kailash Shivling – Which is around 4500M ASL, approachable

 2) Kinnaur Kailash Parikrama aka Charang-La pass which is around 5200 Meters, which this album is all about.
-This is a very difficult pass crossing in June snow and scree conditions.
+It is a very difficult pass crossing in June with snow and scree conditions.

 Kailash Circuit: Charang-La pass trek (Altitude 5270m)